RaunoT/plex-rewind/README.md

 ## Features

 - 📱 Fully responsive - viewable, usable & enjoyable on desktop, tablet or mobile, courtesy of [Tailwind.css](https://tailwindcss.com).
-- 🔄 Fully dynamic - the data you're viewing will always be the latest available - using the latest from [TanStack Query](https://tanstack.com/query/latest).
+- 🔄 Fully dynamic - the data you're viewing will always be the latest available, making use of [TanStack Query](https://tanstack.com/query/latest).
 - 🎭 Anonymization - anonymize usernames for enchanced privacy.
 - 📆 Rewind - allows your users view their statistics and habits for a (customizable) time period.
 - 👀 Dashboard - provides an easily glanceable overview of activity on your server for all your libraries, personalized or general.